Goally Penguin Logo with Sunglasses

 The hall monitor penguin uses apps for ABA Therapy that help at home as well as in the clinic.

-Understanding the signs of autism is important for parents of neurodivergent kids with thinking and learning differences.
-While autism can present differently in each child, common signs include delayed language development, lack of interest in socializing, difficulty making friends, and repetitive behaviors.
-If you suspect that your child may have autism, it’s important to seek an evaluation from a medical professional.
-A diagnosis can help you access resources and support that can help your child thrive.
-By creating a consistent routine, using visual aids, focusing on your child’s strengths and abilities, and practicing patience and understanding, you can support your child in reaching their full potential.
+Understanding the signs of autism is crucial for parents of neurodivergent kids.
+Common signs include delayed language development, lack of interest in socializing, and repetitive behaviors.
+If you suspect your child may have autism, seek an evaluation from a medical professional.
+A diagnosis can provide access to resources and support.
+By creating a consistent routine and focusing on your child’s strengths, you can help them reach their full potential.

 Article by